OSPanel/OpenServerPanel/README.md

 - IDN domain name converter
 - and much more...

+Join our group [Telegram](https://t.me/ospanel_chat  and be the first to learn about new versions!
+We will be happy to discuss any of your ideas with you, and our community is always ready to help.

 Do you want to receive updates more often?
 Support our work using a [paid download from a premium server](https://ospanel.io/download/)!

 System requirements